CamNorman/Quickdraw_Dataset/README.md

-Packages Used: Seaborn, Pandas, Numpy, Tensorflow
+Packages Used: Seaborn, Pandas, Numpy, and Tensorflow.